- Academic Affairs

 e.g.; i.e. e.g. means "for example"; i.e. means "that is."
 Both are followed by commas.

-email AP changed to one word, no hyphen for noun and verb
+email One word, no hyphen for noun and verb

 entitled Means the right to have or do something.
 Do not use to refer to the title of a book, article, presentation, etc.

 etc. Avoid when possible.
 Use etc. to cue the reader to extrapolate many possibilities from a brief list.
 (The Staff Senate is collecting toiletries—soap, toothpaste, etc.—for the homeless.)
 Do not use if only providing a few illustrative examples, especially with a list that starts with "including" or "for example."

 FDA AP says no U.S. needed.
 First reference Food and Drug Administration

 fellow Lowercase, unless part of formal name.
 Dorcas Gilmore has been named a 2018 Skadden Fellow.
 As a fellow, she will receive a stipend to help defray expenses.

 fiscal year Four digits preferred (Fiscal Year 2016).
 Two digits acceptable in second reference (FY16).
 No acronym needed after first reference.
 July 1 to June 30 at UMB.